 It's time for a look at another endlessly recurring dialogue problem.
 It pops up every so often in our bugtracker and people get frustrated because we cannot do anything.

 Unlike the e-e--e-excuse me problem, it will not and can not be fixed by Tamriel Rebuilt.
 Nor will Patch for Purists necessarily fix it.
 Morrowind Patch Project just makes it worse.
 Bloodmoon did fix it, but it still doesn't matter.
-It's a vampire problem that has been slain 16 years ago and yet comes back again and again and again to suck the fun out of your game.
+It's a vampire problem that was slain 16 years ago and yet comes back again and again and again to suck the fun out of your game.

 Let's take a look at what exactly I'm talking about first.